jhustata/summer/_sources/intro.md

 # Preface

-Welcome to the [340.600](https://www.jhsph.edu/courses/course/36824/2023/340.600.11/stata-programming) Summer Institute Course in Stata Programming!
+Welcome to the [340.600](https://publichealth.jhu.edu/course/41687) Summer Institute Course in Stata Programming!

-This class will be offered in a hybrid-format to cater to both those who will be in-person at the Bloomberg School Wolfe **E2014** (Sommer Hall) and those who will be joining us virtually (Zoom [link](https://jhjhm.zoom.us/j/98481767907)).
+This class will be offered in a hybrid-format to cater to both those who will be in-person at the Bloomberg School Wolfe **W3031** and those who will be joining us virtually (Zoom [link](https://us06web.zoom.us/j/86492592698)).
 In-person attendees are encouraged to also log into zoom, which allows students to share code and to collectively `debug`.
 Students last summer described this as one of the best aspects of their learning experience.

 By contrast, exclusively in-person class formats without the zoom option make it difficult for students to articulate the issues they might be confronting.
 This makes collective troubleshooting a nightmare.